miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-On a crunched timeline of just four months, DuBois and his students set out to research and compile information for an exhibit .
+On a crunched timeline of just four months, DuBois and his students set out to research and compile information for an exhibit.
 This map, which served as the cover for the study, shows the routes of the trans Atlantic slave trade.
 The caption reads: “this case is devoted to a series of charts, maps, and other devises designed to illustrate the development of the American Negro in a single typical state of the United States.”
 And then it states: “The problem of the 20th century is the problem of the color-line”.

 *****